muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 format that is completely language independent but uses conventions that are familiar to programmers of many other languages.

+The prescribed standard filename extension for files featuring a MUON parsing unit is `.muon`, though as per standard UNIX conventions, such MUON files can in fact have any filename extension when there is other context to interpret them with.
+Filename extensions are more for the benefit of the operating system or command shell or users than for a MUON parser or generator, the latter just cares about the content of the file.

 *TODO.*

 # GRAMMAR